-Sign out of all devices associated to your Nintendo Account.
+Sign out of all devices associated with your Nintendo Account.

-This will disassociate the Nintendo Account from any devices where it was previously connected.
-You will need to log back in on each device using the new password to associate your Nintendo Account again.
+This will disassociate the Nintendo Account from any devices on which it was previously signed in.
+You will need to sign in again on each device using the new password to associate your Nintendo Account again.

-Set up 2-step verification security for your Nintendo Account.
+Set up two-step verification security for your Nintendo Account.

-2-step verification adds an additional layer of security that can help prevent unauthorized access to the account.
+Two-step verification adds an additional layer of security that can help prevent unauthorised access to the account.

-If your Nintendo Account is linked to Facebook, Google, Twitter, or an Apple ID, it is recommended that you change the password for those accounts.
+If your Nintendo Account is linked to Google or Apple it is recommended that you change the password for those accounts.

-It is possible that one of those accounts were compromised, which allowed access to your Nintendo Account.
+It is possible that one of those accounts was compromised, which allowed access to your Nintendo Account.

-Visit the appropriate company's website and use their Help area for directions to update your password.
+Visit the appropriate company's website and use their help area for instructions about how to update your password.

-If you suspect a linked Facebook, Twitter, Google, or Apple account has been compromised, you can also unlink it from your Nintendo Account to prevent further access.
+If you suspect a linked Google or Apple account has been compromised, you can also unlink it from your Nintendo Account to prevent further access.